 Integrate Checkout Plus

 PayU Checkout Plus is the most convenient way to collect payment on your website.
-Add the inline JS script to your website’s header section, then call the bolt.launch() function and pass the transaction data objects when your customers click the payment button.
+Add the inline JS script to your website's header section, then call the bolt.launch() function and pass the transaction data objects when your customers click Payment.
 PayU will take care of the payment and returns to your page when it is done.

 Steps to integrate